serop-ba/CIFAR_MLops/README.md

     ├── LICENSE
     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
     │   └── test            <- Test data for testing the API
-    |
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │